rustwasm/wasm-bindgen/crates/test/README.md

 The test runner is currently pretty simple, executing a few steps:

 * First, it runs the equivalent of `wasm-bindgen`.
-This'll generate wasm-bindgen output in a temoprary directory.
+This'll generate wasm-bindgen output in a temporary directory.
 * Next, it generates a small shim JS file which imports these wasm-bindgen-generated files and executes the test harness.
 * Finally, it executes `node` over the generated JS file, executing all of your